Proofreading And Editing

 If you’re using another referencing style in your work, we can still help.
 In fact, we have extensive experience proofreading documents that use the following styles:

-And if you’re using a different referencing style, let us know when you upload your document.
+And if you’re using a different referencing style, just let us know.